-476/576.
-America in the Age of Compromise, 1816 to 1850.
 Credit 3 hours.
 Prerequisite: Junior standing or permission of the instructor.
-A detailed study of American history from the Missouri Compromise to the Compromise of 1850.
-Three units on Nationalism and Expansion (1816-28); the Age of Jackson (1828-36); and Expansion and Reform (1836-50).
-Includes in-depth coverage of the role of women and minorities.
+A detailed study of the Caribbean area and its part in the history of the world from the European discovery to the present, with emphasis on international rivalries, independence of certain areas, and strategic geographic position in world affairs.
+Three units on the Preconquest Period to 1830; 1830 to 1890; and 1890 to the Present.
+Includes in-depth coverage of the role of women.
 Lectures, readings, and discussion.
-Offered every 2 years in the spring semester.
+Offered every 2 years in the fall semester.